rileyjson/Cheetah-Sign/Documentation/Development.md

 ### Editing the Frontend

 Everything relating to the frontend for administrators will be found in the 'cheetahsign-webclient' directory.
 For now, the page where users will sign documents lies in this directory as well.
-App.vue is the template page that all of our components inherit from.
+DefaultLayout.vue is the template page that all of our components inherit from except for the Document Builder and Signing Page.
 This also contains our vue router to allow for navigation between different parts of the application.

 Vue follows a component-based architecture.
 So, everything we make on the frontend is based around our components.
-For example, each of our different sections in our webpage is a separate component.
-Also, the modals we use on 3 of the sections are all one component!
-We don't have to make 3 separate modals in each of these Vue files.
-We make one modal and each component inherits the modal component into their own Vue file.
+Each of our different sections in our webpage is a separate component.
+For example, if you were to need an upload form for 2 different parts of the application, you wouldn't need to make 2 separate forms in each of the Vue files.
+Instead, you could make one upload form and each component could inherit it into their own Vue file.
 This is how you use Vue to work with the UI.

 Another piece of the frontend puzzle are the API calls that are made to talk to our backend.
 The way this is done falls into our 'sdk' folder in the webclient directory.
 Each of the classes located in these 'client' files contain a variety of asynchronous methods that we can call in our Vue components.
 If they're HTTP GET requests, they just contain the endpoint to talk to the backend.
 If they're an HTTP POST request, they also will contain a body to be sent.
-Like if you were sending a file to the backend, so it could then be saved to the database.
+For example, if you were sending a file to the backend, you would define a body of Form Data that will be sent with your POST request.
+The backend would receieve it, and it could then be saved to the database.

 ### Editing the Backend